dibley1973/OpenRMS/README.md

 ~ This document is a work in progress ~

-Open RMS is an Open Source project with the intention of delivering a retail management platform that is free to install, use, modify and distribute.
+Open RMS is an Open Source project with the intention of delivering a retail management system that is free to install, free to use, free to modify and free to distribute.
+The aim of the product is to provide system which has key modules which can then be extended with private bespoke modules by developers within retail businessed or additional public modules developed by the wider open source community for the expansion of teh project.
 The product will continue to evolve as the key technologies mature.

-## Target consumers
+## Target Consumers

-The finished product will be aimed primarily at small to medium size business where Excel and Access based solutions are far from ideal.
+The finished product will be aimed primarily at small to medium size business where Microsoft Excel and Access based solutions are far from ideal.

 ## Development
-Open RMS will be developed on a .Net platform using C# 6.0 developed within a Visual Studio 2015 solution.
-It will feature key modules like Product Managment, Product Metadata, Product Stock, Location Management (Both Store and Distribution Centre / Hubs) as part of the main open source code but will allow other module to be developed independently and plugged into the main application.
+Open RMS will be developed on a .Net platform using C# 6.0 and will be developed within a Visual Studio 2015 solution.
+It will feature key modules like *Product Managment*, *Product Metadata*, *Product Stock*, *Location Management* (both *Store* and *Distribution Centre / Hubs*) as part of the main open source code but will allow other modules to be developed independently and plugged into the main application.

-The application will be able to be hosted on public internet servers or private intranet servers.
+The application will be able to be hosted on public internet servers or private *on-prem* or *off-prem* intranet servers.

 ### Modules
-The application will be split into modules which in most cases will map directly to a "bounded context" within the domain.
+The application will be split into modules which in most cases will map directly to a "bounded context" within the the problem domain.
 Although the application will share a single database, each module will have it's own stack from client to data access and databse project.
 This will allow multiple modules to be worked upon at any one time with limited impact to the other modules.
 There will be common elements that will be shared accross all modules, like for instance the `SharedKernel` which might contain the base classes for Entities and ValueObjects.

 + Product Managment
 + Product Metadata